brownvc/lightfielddepth/README.md

 ordering; for light field images this should be `(y, x, rgb, v, u)` and for depth labels `(y, x, v, u)`.
 - The output has very high error: Make sure you specify the direction in which the camera moves in u and v.
 This can be done by setting the boolean variables `uCamMovingRight` and `vCamMovingRight` in `parameters.m`.
 The camera movement direction determines the occlusion order of EPI lines, and is important for edge detection and depth ordering.
 - The code has been run and tested in MATLAB 2019b.
 Older version of MATLAB may throw errors on some functions.

-## Errata

-- In Figure 8 of the main paper, the central row of the EPFL light fields show view(4, 4), rather than view(5, 5).
-- The manner in which labels are propagated has been updated in this codebase.
-Before, we began at the top-most view in the central column and moved down.
-In this code, we move out from the central view in a spiral.
-This leads to a slight improvement over the results reported in the ICCV published paper.
-The paper linked from this repository includes the new results which match the code repository.
-- The supplemental material linked from this repository has additional analysis of hyperparameter variation for all techniques across our analysis metrics.